AdmcCarthy/Identify_Fraud_from_Enron_Email/README.rst

 This gives 18000 combinations to try in an exhaustive grid search.
 This is useful to get an overview of which parameter combinations perform well, however it comes at a computational cost.
 It takes a number of hours to fit the classifier.
+This resulted in:

+Best classifier score: 0.894907227728 :

+{'subsample': 0.8, 'n_estimators': 120, 'max_depth': 25,
+'loss':'deviance', 'min_samples_split': 2, 'min_samples_leaf': 2,
+'max_features': 'sqrt'}

+When applying this method using the testing function.

 .. csv-table:: Algorith comparisson
    :header: "Algorithm", "Accuracy", "Precision", "Recall", "F1", "F2", "Tot. pred.", "True pos.", "False pos.", "False neg.", "True neg."
    :widths: 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5

    "Gradient Boosting", 0.738, 0.043, 0.013, 0.020, 0.015, 370, 1, 22, 75, 272

 Questions
 ---------